M1 Finance launches the Owner’s Rewards Card, adds fuel brands to cash back categories

-The summer of 2021 has been the summer of card launches, upgrades, revisions and rebranding.
+We’ve seen plenty of credit card launches, upgrades, revisions and rebranding in the past couple of years.
 It’s easy to get lost in all the breaking news with both well-known and lesser-known issuers—and wonder if all these new offers offer any unique value.

-No matter how mundane or gimmicky these offers get, there aren’t many offers that make it easy for you to invest your cash back rewards into the stock market.
+No matter how mundane or gimmicky these offers get, there aren’t many credit cards that make it easy for you to invest your cash back rewards into the stock market.

 That’s where the Owner’s Rewards Card by M1 comes in.

-Cardholders can earn cash back when they shop at select companies where they own the stock.
-Cash back will then be automatically invested into their stock portfolio.
-The idea with this card is that you’ll use your everyday spending to help support long-term wealth-building goals.
+With this card, the cash back you earn on eligible transactions is automatically invested into your stock portfolio.
+The idea is that you’ll use your everyday credit card spending to help support your long-term wealth-building goals.

 About M1 Finance